 NATO Enhanced Forward Presence

-Alongside the Canadian-led NATO battlegroup in Latvia, the United Kingdom is the framework nation for battalion-size battlegroup in Estonia, Germany – in Lithuania, and the USA – in Poland.
+Alongside the Canadian-led NATO battlegroup in Latvia, the United Kingdom is the framework nation for a battalion-size battlegroup in Estonia, Germany – in Lithuania, and the USA – in Poland.

 NATO Enhanced Forward Presence